RafalWilinski/cloudtempo/README.md

 - [x] Selecting DynamoDB option does not work?
 - [x] Clicking Selected Regions/services does not work (only checkbox, text is fine)
 - [x] Open in a new tab
+- [x] Icons are broken if visiting other regions, figure way to bundle images
 - [ ] Get rid of all Cookies.set calls (unreliable)
 - [ ] Welcome notification appears twice (cookies are unreliable)
 - [ ] Same with onboarding
 - [ ] If index not ran and onboarding completed, show a banner to run indexing
-- [ ] X to close onboarding
+- [x] X to close onboarding
 - [ ] Cron running reindex every day
-- [ ] Icons are broken if visiting other regions, figure way to bundle images
 - [ ] Publish to Chrome Web Store
 - [ ] Publish Edge Extension
 - [ ] Mozilla Extension